yanyintingyou/bm25-bert-chinese-qa/README.en.md

 ```

 > **Note**: The full T2Ranking dataset (~2.3 million passages) is large and not included in this repository.
 Please download `collection.tsv` and related files yourself.

-## Project Background

-This is an archival repository of the author's graduation project for a **second bachelor's degree in Computer Science and Technology (self-taught program)**.

-As a non-traditional, part-time self-taught student, the author has relatively limited systematic formal computer science training.
-The code may have shortcomings in engineering standards, robustness, and implementation details.
-This repository is uploaded primarily for personal learning outcome archiving and technical exchange. **Your understanding is greatly appreciated**.

-If you are interested in practical "traditional retrieval + lightweight neural reranking" architectures, feel free to reference, critique, or improve upon it.

-## References

-- Graduation Thesis: 《基于BM25的中文问答系统检索方法研究与实现》
-- T2Ranking: A Large-scale Chinese Benchmark for Passage Ranking (Xie et al., 2023)

 ## License